pandas-dev/pandas-stubs/docs/philosophy.md

 ## Using ignore comments

-When type checkers report errors, they can be ignored through special comments.
+Type checkers report errors, for example, when

+- writing negative tests to reject invalid behavior (inside a `TYPE_CHECKING_INVALID_USAGE` block),
+- writing `overload`s that return incompatible return values, or
+- when type checkers have bugs themselves.

+Since mypy and pyright behave slightly differently, we need separate their specific errors.

 - If mypy reports an error, please use `# type: ignore[<error code>]`
 - If pyright reports an error, please use `# pyright: ignore[<error code>]`

-- If mypy and pyright report errors, please ensure that the comment for mypy comes first:
+If mypy and pyright report errors, for example, inside a `TYPE_CHECKING_INVALID_USAGE` block, please ensure that the comment for mypy comes first:
-  `# type: ignore[<error code>] # pyright: ignore[<error code>]`
+`# type: ignore[<error code>] # pyright: ignore[<error code>]`.

-The ignore comments are typicall needed when testing for invalid behavior inside a `TYPE_CHECKING_INVALID_USAGE` block or when overloads overlap.